Dadian family

-The Dadian family was an Ottoman Armenian family that was famous for their industrial activities within the Ottoman Empire.
+The Dadian family (Դադյաններ; Dadyan ailesi) was an Ottoman Armenian family that was famous for their industrial activities within the Ottoman Empire.
 Besides being prominent factory owners (the family had a monopoly on the empire's gunpowder industry for more than a century), members of the family also served as political advisers.
 The Dadians were also well acquainted with Ottoman banking.

 Ohannes Dadian was the director of the gunpowder factory in 1845.